 If you are limited on time, long weekends and holiday breaks are one of the tips I use to travel more often.
 If possible, you can request additional days off around work holidays to make your trip last longer.
 There have been many times that I’ve traveled somewhere new over a Saturday/Sunday and did not have to take any time off work.
 Choose from the best weekend getaways in the USA to plan your perfect weekend trip!

 Going on a Weekend Trip

-I really enjoy weekend travel because it lets you get out of the routine and get recharged for work week even for such a short period of time.
-The trick is to stay close to home: there are plenty of destinations nearby within 5 hour drive or an $80 flight which you can visit during a weekend.
+I really enjoy weekend travel because it lets you get out of the routine and get recharged for workweek even for such a short period of time.
+The trick is to stay close to home: there are plenty of destinations nearby within a 5-hour drive or an $80 flight which you can visit during a weekend.
 You can leave on Friday night and be back late on Sunday!
 Such a quick trip gives enough time to explore a new city or have a quick nature getaway!
 It’s affordable and fast and you can come back again for a longer vacation if you loved the new destination!

 If you are planning your next weekend trip, check out how to get cheaper flights for a weekend getaway!

 When we went to NYC, we did just that: getaway for a weekend.
 The hotels are pretty expensive and we didn’t have as much time on our hands, that way we only had to pay for a couple of nights at the hotel and a flight.
 But once we got there, we went on a 10-mile walk from morning till night!